tochkov/WealthGrid/README.md

 ## 📝 Current TODOs and Improvements

+- Markets screen smoother loading
 - Refactoring - this project was quickly bootstrapped while I was learning most of the technologies
 - Add more unit tests and advanced testing
 - Company Details Screen - started
 - More Portfolio charts and stats in Portfolio Screen
 - Position Details - with more position data and list of trades
+- Implement proper CI/CD pipeline
 - Add Crypto and custom assets
-- Implement proper CI/CD pipeline

 ## 🚀 Product Requirements

 To make this a real world business product, it would need:

-- Better API providers and/or custom service solution
+- Better API providers and/or custom BE solution
-- Way more complex trade logic with fees, selling, levarage, etc
+- Way more complex trade logic with fees, selling, leverage, etc
 - Watchlists and multiple portfolios
 - Advanced analytics and reporting
 - Import trades from provider - Theoretically it is possible to utilize the latest AI technologies and import trades from screenshots (Image to structured json)